CollinJ0/antibody_ngs_pipeline/README.md

 # Antibody NGS Pipeline

-Bulk antibody sequence preprocessing, annotation with abstar, upload to MongoDB and S3.
+Bulk antibody sequence preprocessing, annotation with abstar, import to MongoDB.
 This is based on the AbStar analysis pipeline: (www.github.com/briney/abstar)

 ### install